twse/random-stuff/README.md

 * **Mozilla credits page** (translated to French) - Instead of the contributor list from the original page it shows a translated message.

 ## Translations of EasyPaint into multiple languages
+All translations are in ts format meaning that it can be edited with Qt Linguist.

 * Danish (da_DK)
 * Dutch (nl_NL)
 * Finnish (fi_FI)